KartikayKaul/Yale3/README.md

 ## Extraction

-Below table shows what can be extracted and if the data is clean
+Below table shows what can be extracted and if the data is clean.

 Section Name       |      Can Extract?      | Clean?              | Deepscan Extraction? (**disabled**) :----------------- | :-----------------     | :-----------------  | :------------------